jsidrach/idn-homograph-attack/README.md

   * Cons: Not worthy of a paper?
 * Analysis of https://bugs.chromium.org/p/chromium/issues/detail?id=683314 (URL Unicode Issue)
   * Cons: Not worthy of a paper?
-* Analysis of Android Malware Detection (URL Unicode Issue)
+* Analysis of Android Malware Detection
   * Cons: Too easy
   * subtopics: Analysis of common Android Malware/ How Android Malware affects phone/How to detect it traditionaly/ How to detect it in Machine Learning/ Maybe implement a dectection framework /
   * Evaluate: Maybe analyze how many percantage for different kinds of Malware / how to hide from the detection, feasible solution / analyze the accuracy if we implement a detection method